jklynch/mr-fitty/README.rst

 including Linux, OS X, and Windows.

 MrFitty functions similarly to the spectra-fitting tools in the LabView software suite written by Dr. Matthew Marcus at the Berkeley Synchrotron available `here <https://sites.google.com/a/lbl.gov/als-beamline1032/software-download>`_.
-MrFitty includes a method for choosing a reasonable number of reference spectra based on prediction error.

 * Free software: MIT license